cpalmer-ios/JSGridSystem/README.md

   <div class="jsgrid_item"></div> - will be width 5
   <div class="jsgrid_item"></div> - will be width 5
   <div class="jsgrid_item"></div> - will be width 4

+  Thanks and hope you like it !

+  Chris Woolf